Technology-Notes/clearcontainers-runtime-wiki/Running-the-tests.md

 :warning: **WARNING:** :warning:

-- It is not advisable to run the above on a system you care about since the tests are aggressive and run as the `root` user.
+- **It is NOT advisable to run the above on a system you care about** since the tests are aggressive and run as the `root` user.
 If you still wish to run the entire suite of tests, the best advice is to run them inside a virtual machine, or on a non-essential system.